covidclinical/website/_plots/paper-01/dailycounts.md

 - One of `New positive cases` or `New deaths` can be selected using the drop down menu below each plot.

 - Zooming and panning is allowed using mouse wheel and dragging.
 Double-clicking on a white space resets the x- and y-axes to the original settings.

+- To download the figure click the button with the ellipsis in the top right corner and choose either "Save as SVG" or "Save as PNG".
+The figure will be saved reflecting the current state.

 ### Note